 The real difference between these 2 super blenders is in their controls and how you operate them.

-In comparing the Blendtec vs Vitamix, as described above they are similar in their power, durability, warranty and ability to blend anything.
+As described above both are similar in their power, durability, warranty and ability to blend anything.
 The main difference between them is in their controls.
 This is the feature most likely to determine which blender would be better for you.